EloiStree/2025_03_12_python_qa_testing_on_ama_zoo/README.md

 * Apprendre les bases du **langage Python**
 * Pratiquer la **création de macros et l’automatisation**
-* Se familiariser avec **OBS** dans un contexte de **QA testing** Your text is understandable, but the spelling and grammar are doing parkour.
-Here is a **corrected and cleaner version**.
+* Se familiariser avec **OBS** dans un contexte de **QA testing**

-Your text looked like it got attacked by a keyboard halfway through the first bullet point.
-Here is a **clean, corrected version** that reads like an actual workshop brief instead of a corrupted save file.

 ### **Fin d’atelier – Travail individuel**